 It’s a quite frequent problem when you have a business idea but for its implementation, you need a competent developer.
 There are so many freelancers and development companies feigning to be those that can carry out your plans.
 But whom should you entrust your intentions, a remote freelancer or a software development company?

-Let’s evaluate all the arguments for and against and decide the dilemma between freelance developers vs software development company once and for all!
+Let’s evaluate all the arguments for and against and decide the dilemma between freelance developers vs software development companies once and for all!

 “Oh, man, who should I hire: independent contractors or in-house teams?
 Freelance vs app company: which is better?”